 These are the most commonly used treatment and help to control seizures in around 70% of people.
 The person with AS may be prescribed one or more of these and it may take a while to ensure the correct combination or dose.
 It is very important to follow dosage instructions carefully, as with many of these, you need to build up the dose gradually.
 Never stop taking a treatment without the advice of your medical practitioner, even if the person with AS has not experienced a seizure for many years.

-Commonly prescribed AEDs include: sodium valproate (also known as Epilim); carbamazepine; lamotrigine; levetiracetam (also known as Keppra); oxcarbazpine; ethosuximide; topiramate; clobazam.
-(Some AED’s are contraindicated for people with Angelman Syndrome.
-Seek further advice from your medical professional).
+Commonly prescribed AEDs include: sodium valproate (also known as Epilim); lamotrigine; levetiracetam (also known as Keppra); ethosuximide; topiramate; clobazam.
+Some AED’s are contraindicated for people with Angelman Syndrome: carbamazepine, oxcarbazpine and vigabatrin should be avoided as they are known to make seizures worse.
+Seek further advice from your medical professional.

 VNS (Vagus Nerve Stimulation)